On interpolating sesqui-harmonic maps between Riemannian manifolds: The qualitative behavior of solutions

 If \(u=0\) in an open set, then \(u=0\) throughout \(D\). \end{Satz}

-Making use of this result we can prove the following \begin{Prop} Let \(\phi\in C^4(M,N)\) be a semi-biharmonic map.
-If \(\phi\) is harmonic on a connected open set \(W\) of \(M\) then it is harmonic on the whole connected component of \(M\) which contains \(W\). \end{Prop} \begin{proof} The analytic structure of the semi-biharmonic map equation is the following
+Making use of this result we can prove the following \begin{Prop} Let \(\phi\in C^4(M,N)\) be an interpolating sesqui-harmonic map.
+If \(\phi\) is harmonic on a connected open set \(W\) of \(M\) then it is harmonic on the whole connected component of \(M\) which contains \(W\). \end{Prop} \begin{proof} The analytic structure of the interpolating sesqui-harmonic map equation is the following

-In order to apply Theorem \ref{aro-theorem} we consider the equation for semi-biharmonic maps in a coordinate chart in the target.
+In order to apply Theorem \ref{aro-theorem} we consider the equation for interpolating sesqui-harmonic maps in a coordinate chart in the target.
 The bound on \(|d\phi|^2\) can be obtained by shrinking the chart if necessary such that \eqref{aro-voraus} holds. \end{proof}